-Critical Crop Top Media is a production company based out of Atlanta, Georgia that develops and produces films, web content, and live events that amplify the stories of women and Atlanta artists whose voices are typically not represented in mainstream television and film.
-Critical Crop Top Films uses its platform to elevate women's stories beyond the typical tropes of the sacrificial, supportive sister/wife/daughter or the "strong female character", to create multidimensional female characters that echo the diverse and complex experiences of real women.
+Critical Crop Top Media is a production company based out of Atlanta, Georgia that develops and produces films, web content, and screenings that amplify the stories of women and non-binary artists.
+Critical Crop Top Films uses its platform to elevate these stories beyond typical tropes to create multidimensional characters that echo the diverse and complex experiences of the people around us.
 We believe it's vital to create space in the film industry for women and non-binary creators and to hire them in key leadership positions.

 About Nicole Kemper

 Nicole is a writer/creator/performer based out of Atlanta, Georgia.
 She received an MFA in Directing for Film and Video from Columbia College Chicago in 2010.
 She is active in the Atlanta film community and has studied improv and sketch writing with Dad’s Garage, stand-up comedy with Lace Larabee’s Laugh Lab Comedy Class, and the Meisner Technique at Drama Inc. She frequently performs with the improv team, Au Guys.
 She enjoys writing, producing, and directing films for Critical Crop Top Films and believes strongly in advocating for stories by women and LGBTQ+ creators.